meta-learn/meta-learn.github.io/2021/index.md

 1. Can a paper be submitted to the workshop that is currently under review or will be under review at a conference during the review phase?

-   From our side, it is perfectly fine to submit a condensed version of a parallel conference submission if it also fine for the conference in question.
+   From our side, it is perfectly fine to submit a condensed version of a parallel conference submission if it is also fine for the conference in question.
 Our workshop does not have archival proceedings, and therefore parallel submissions of extended versions to other conferences are acceptable.

 <!--